-Under Assembly Bill 540 (AB540), you may be exempt from paying non-resident tuition if you have attended a combination of elementary and/or secondary schools in California for a total of 3 years AND received a California high school diploma or its equivalent, such as a GED or passing the California High School Proficiency Exam (CHSPE).
-If you are qualified, please complete the AB540 form and submit it by fax (650) 306- 3113, by mail, or in-person to the Admissions and Records Office.
+Under Assembly Bill 540 (AB540), you may be exempt from paying non-resident tuition if you attended a combination of California high school, adult school, and community college for the equivalent of three (3) years or more OR have three (3) or more years of California high school coursework and attended a combination of California elementary, secondary, and high school of three (3) years or more, AND received a California high school diploma or its equivalent, such as a GED or passing the California High School Proficiency Exam (CHSPE).
+If you are qualified, please complete the AB540 form and submit it by fax (650) 306-3113, by mail, or in-person to the Admissions and Records Office.
 Obtain the form from our web site: canadacollege.edu/forms/residency.php or from the Admission and Records office.

-This law does not apply to non-immigrant students such as F, H, or J, visa holders.
+This law does not apply to non-immigrant students such as F, H, or J. visa holders.